Grantham Museum confirms Thatcher statue plans

 In 2002, a white marble statue - unveiled by the former prime minister - was decapitated at Guildhall Art Gallery, but later restored and put in storage at the House of Commons.

-Grantham Museum manager Jayne Robb was suspended for "erroneously" claiming last month the museum been offered the statue.'Express wish'
+Grantham Museum manager Jayne Robb was suspended for "erroneously" claiming last month the museum been offered the statue.

 The Conservative-majority South Kesteven council voted last Friday against having a statue in the town.